 Above-average profitability and strong consumer spending for FAFH will drive increased investment.
 The investment will focus on throughput capacity that doesn’t require large amounts of staffing growth.
 Menu engineering will continue to limit choices to improve throughput and reduce ingredient complexity, and restaurants will push the labor onto the food manufacturers who can do more automation and achieve economies of scale.
 Margin compression should ease as food ingredient price inflation slows and restaurants continue to hike prices faster than what consumers realize with food at home (FAH).
 Lastly, the number of restaurants should grow as the new entrants work to fill openings left by the shutdowns that came from the COVID bust.

-Michael Swanson, Ph.D. is the Chief Agricultural Economist within Wells Fargo's Agri-Food Institute.
-His is responsible for analyzing the impact of energy on agriculture and strategic analysis for key agricultural commodities and livestock sectors.
+Michael Swanson, Ph.D. is Wells Fargo’s Chief Agricultural Economist.
+Based in Minneapolis, his responsibilities include analyzing the impact of energy on agriculture and strategic analysis for key agricultural commodities and livestock sectors.
 His focus includes the systems analysis of consumer food demand and its linkage to agribusiness.
 Additionally, he helps develop credit and risk strategies for Wells Fargo’s customers, and performs macroeconomic and international analysis on agricultural production and agribusiness.

 Michael joined Wells Fargo in 2000 as a senior economist.
 Prior, he worked for Land O’ Lakes and supervised a portion of the supply chain for dairy products, including scheduling the production, warehousing, and distribution of more than 400 million pounds of cheese annually, and also supervised sales forecasting.
 Before Land O’Lakes, Michael worked for Cargill’s Colombian subsidiary, Cargill Cafetera de Manizales S.A., with responsibility for grain imports and value-added sales to feed producers and flour millers.
 Michael started his career as a transportation analyst with Burlington Northern Railway.